 The Bill states that if a government considers a regulation passed by another has an 'actual or anticipated detrimental impact on the functioning of the UK internal market', Part 4 of the Bill provides that the UK Government and devolved governments can request that the CMA provide a report on the impacts of such regulation.
 However, the CMA can refuse such a request.
 If they do report, then the CMA must arrange for a copy to be laid before the Senedd within 6 months of reporting.
+If such a report is laid before the Senedd, new sub-clauses (agreed at Report stage and inserted under Clause 35) provide that the 'Responsible Authority' must make a statement to 'Parliament'.
+In the context of Wales, this means that: (dependent upon whether the regulatory provision was within 'Welsh devolved competence') either the Welsh Ministers must make a statement to the Senedd, or the Secretary of State must make a statement to the UK Parliament.

 Given the non-binding nature of the CMA's reports, it is unclear what impact in practice they are intended to have.
 There is no statutory duty on a legislature or government to take action in response to such reports.
+Further, sub-clause 28(7) (introduced by the UK Government and agreed at Report stage) attaches 'absolute privilege' to any advice given or report made by the CMA in the exercise of its functions under the Bill, for the purposes of defamation law.